wpyoga/openvz6-glibc-patch/ubuntu/20.04-focal-glibc-2.35/README.md

 deb-src http://archive.ubuntu.com/ubuntu jammy-security main
 ```

-No need to get the bionic distribution as newer glibc sources are already in bionic-updates
+No need to get the jammy distribution as newer glibc sources are already in jammy-updates
-or bionic-security.
+or jammy-security.

 ```console
 $ sudo apt update